6 products

 - +

-How do you know if the cup is full?
+How do I know if my cup is full?

-The only way to know if your cup is full is to check.
-Don’t wait until your cup is full to empty it.
+The only way to know if the cup is full is to check.
+Don’t wait until your cup is completely full before emptying it.
 It’s best to follow the recommendations and empty it regularly to avoid leaks and discomfort.
-When your period is especially heavy, don’t hesitate to empty it more often to stay comfortable.
+When your period is particularly heavy, don’t hesitate to empty it more often so you can feel comfortable.

 - +